ciCciC/rickgame/README.md

 Rick is facing alien invaders and has to survive.

 ### Background story
-The idea behind this project (in 2016) was to create a playground (game engine) in order to experiment with mathematics, physics and computer science.
-Over the years I have made minor adjustments such as uploading an image of Rick.
-The current state of the project presents enough challenges e.g. refactoring.
+The initial idea behind this project (in 2016) was to create a 2D game environment in order to experiment with pre-built functions in Math and CS.
+The current state of the project presents enough challenges in refactoring, computing and memory efficiency.

 ![](../master/m1.png)
 ![](../master/m2.png)